 Today just a few hours ago, the Seoul High Court sentenced partly not guilty to the head of U.S. private equity fund Lone Star’s South Korean operations (Lone Star Advisory Korea).

-Also the High court found not guilty in Mr. Paul Yoo’s tax evasion charge and also found not guilty in 2 out of 4 misappropriation charges against Mr. Paul Yoo.
-Finally the court sentenced 2 and half year of imprisonment to Mr. Paul Yoo, however, suspended the execution for 3 years.
-Mr. Paul Yoo Has been released out of prison today by the court’s decree(see the photo).
-Continue reading
+Also, the High court found not guilty in Mr. Paul Yoo’s tax evasion charge and also found not guilty in 2 out of 4 misappropriation charges against Mr. Paul Yoo.
+Finally, the court sentenced 2 and a half year of imprisonment to Mr. Paul Yoo, however, suspended the execution for 3 years.
+Mr. Paul Yoo Has been released out of prison today by the court’s decree(see the photo). (more…)

 On February 1, the Seoul Central District Court found Mr. Paul Yoo, the head of U.S. private equity fund Lone Star’s South Korean operations (Lone Star Advisory Korea) guilty of manipulating the stock price of a credit card unit of KEB.
 Mr. Paul Yoo was sentenced to five years in jail and ordered to be immediately detained.
 Also the court ordered KEB and LSF-KEB Holdings SCA, a Belgium-based unit which holds Lone Star’s stake in KEB, to pay 25 billion won ($26.50 million) each in fines, saying both secured unfair profits as a result of the stock-rigging.
 Lone Star said it would appeal.

 It was the first court verdict in a long-running legal battle between South Korean prosecutors and Lone Star’s South Korean operations.
 This case is important because it could affect British-based bank HSBC’s plan to pay $6.3 billion for a majority stake of KEB, a deal which is pending regulatory approval.